ESP8266 Tutorial: Programming the Onboard GPIO Pins

 - Rx: Goes to Arduino pin0 (But needs a voltage adjusting)

 - CH_PD: Chip enable.
 Keep it on high (3.3V) for normal operation

 - RST: Reset.
 Keep it on high (3.3V) for normal operation.
 Put it on 0V to reset the chip.

 Open the serial monitor and change the baud rate to 115200 and choose NL and CR (new line and carriage return) from the drop-down menu.
 Type AT on the serial monitor you will see: OK as the response.
 If you see garbage value on the screen, try resetting the module, or checking your baud rate.
 Make sure the NL and CR option is set.
 Moreover, the ESP8266 module has three operational modes:

 In AP, the Wi-Fi module acts as a Wi-Fi network, or access point (hence the name).
 It allows other devices to connect to it.
 And establishes a two-way communication between the ESP8266 and the device that is connected to it via Wi-Fi.

 In STA mode, the ESP-01 can connect to an AP(access point) such as the Wi-Fi network from your house.
 This allows any device connected to that network to communicate with the module.

 In this mode ESP-01 act as both an AP as well as in STA mode.

-You can refer to the following site for more ESP8266 AT commands click here.
+Refer to the following site for more ESP8266 AT commands.